 The process of obtaining a lawful permanent residence status is complex because every family-based petition is unique depending on the family's situation.
 Your family relative might be able to adjust status inside the United States or outside through Consular Processing which would require the involvement of three different governmental departments (U.S. Citizenship and Immigration Services, National Visa Center, and U.S. Consulate or Embassy at your country of origin).

-Our legal team is well-knowledgeable to address your legal needs and draft the best approach for your family petition, including all types of waivers.
+Our legal team is informed and experienced to address your legal needs and draft the best approach for your family petition, including all types of waivers.